An in-depth guide on VCE Physics

 1. It is a prerequisite for university

-When applying to universities, some courses require completion of Chemistry, Biology, or Physics, so Physics may be a suitable option.
+When applying to universities, some courses require completion of Chemistry, Biology, or Physics, so Physics may be a suitable option if that is your strongest science subject

 Physics relies on many mathematical formulas and concepts such as algebra and data analysis.
 If you are doing Specialist Maths, you will find overlapping content like vectors and kinematics.

-1. You have great critical thinking and problem-solving skills.
+4. You have great critical thinking and problem-solving skills

 Physics involves applying mathematical formulas and understanding abstract theories and concepts, so strong analytical thinking skills are essential to make sense of these ideas in the context of how the world around us.